 A strong crisis plan should also include time a few weeks after the emergency for reflection and feedback through a strongly defined after-action process, so frontline managers can continue to refine the crisis plan and figure out the best emergency procedures for your company.

 If crisis remains a distant, almost unthinkable possibility, then it’s more than likely that your manager will struggle to respond well.
 Work with your management team to develop emergency plans for a range of scenarios.
 Form a collaborative team to identify vulnerabilities, including leaders from IT, HR, Sales, and other key departments, to bring together a range of perspectives on how to best prepare for, and prevent, a crisis incident.

 Once you have plans in place, ensure management has time to practice their response and train employees in your company’s emergency procedures.

-When you prepare your frontline managers for crisis, you prepare your company for success, even when the unexpected hits.
+When you prepare your frontline managers for a crisis, you prepare your company for success, even when the unexpected hits.

 Can we help you?

 Bryghtpath has built the crisis plans for many Fortune 500 organizations, non-profits, and public sector agencies.
 Our firm has more than a century of experience in developing actionable plans to help prepare organizations for the unexpected.
-Our expertise include crisis communications and emergency procedures, and we’d love to help empower your management to handle crisis safely and with expertise.
+Our expertise includes crisis communications and emergency procedures, and we’d love to help empower your management to handle crisis safely and with expertise.